Peach Glaze

 How To Make An Easy Peach Glaze

 At this time of year when so many fruit and vegetable products are being harvested, you hear about festivals or community “days” like Peach Days celebrations.
-Both Hurricane and Brigham City here in Utah have Peach Days events with parades, music, food and craft booths, and more.
+Hurricane and Brigham City here in Utah have Peach Days events with parades, music, food and craft booths, and more.

 Speaking of peaches, have you wondered how to make an easy peach glaze?
 This recipe is from my mother’s recipe box.
 What a treasure to make a recipe she made years ago when I was growing up.
 There is nothing better than juicy fresh peaches.
 I just updated this post for you.

 The glaze recipe was also in my mother’s recipe box.
-I use it for every fruit to make a glaze used in puddings, pies, or cakes.
+I use it for every fruit to make a glaze in puddings, pies, or cakes.

 You can use this recipe with just about any fresh fruit, like raspberries and strawberries, to make any glaze topping you’d like your family to enjoy.
-Add the whipping cream and it’s downright perfect!
+Add the whipping cream, and it’s downright perfect!

 How To Make An Easy Peach Glaze